How many extra activities can you add on UCAS?

 For example, if you have been volunteering at a local charity shop, you should explain what you have learnt from the experience, such as the importance of team work, problem solving and time management.
 You should also explain how this experience has helped you develop and refine these skills, and how they will be beneficial to your chosen course.

 Similarly, if you have been participating in a sport, you should explain what you have learnt from the experience, such as the importance of discipline and perseverance, as well as the importance of teamwork.
 You should also explain how these skills will be beneficial to your chosen course.
+Displaying embroidered patches earned through sports can showcase your achievements and dedication.

 In addition to demonstrating your enthusiasm for the course, you should also make sure to highlight any academic achievements.
 If you have taken part in any academic competitions or achieved any awards, then these should also be included in your UCAS application.